10 Tips to Share Before Your Student Leaves for College

 8. How to Transfer Money

-If your child finds themselves in a financial pickle, it’s useful to be able to quickly and securely send them some money, if need be.
+If your student finds themselves in a financial pickle, it’s useful to be able to quickly and securely send them some money, if need be.
 Decide whether it would be better to keep linked checking accounts at the same bank (if there are branches in the college town) or occasionally transfer funds using payment apps such as PayPal, Venmo, or Chase QuickPay.

 9. The Finer Points of Building Credit